Lartsch/FediAct/README.md

 7. If the extension fails to resolve content, the affected buttons will behave like usually

 ## Todos / Planned features
-- Add support for bookmarking, replying
+- Add support for bookmarking and replying
-- Fix last remaining resolve fails
+- Fix last remaining resolve fails - not sure yet what causes them, please report fails
-- General performance improvements
+- General performance and code improvements
-- Improve 429 prevention and add fallbacks
+- Improve 429 prevention and add resolving fallbacks
 - Add support for other implementations (Plemora, GNU Social, ...)
 - Find additional layouts/flavours to add identifiers for
 - Support for profiles views with follow button disabled